 - Trim the cauliflower into even-sized florets.
-Bring a pan of salted water to the boil and cook the cauliflower for 10-12 minutes.
+Bring a pan of salted water to a boil and cook the cauliflower for 10-12 minutes.
 Be careful not to overcook them, they should still retain a bite and hold their shape well.
 Drain and set aside.

 - At the same time, boil the pasta in a pan of salted boiling water.
 When al dente, drain and set aside in a bowl.
-Toss with one teaspoon olive oil to prevent them sticking together.
+Toss with one teaspoon olive oil to prevent them from sticking together.
 Cover and set aside.

-- Heat the tablespoon olive oil in a pan and soften the onions gently over a low heat.
+- Heat the tablespoon olive oil in a pan and soften the onions gently over low heat.
 Once softened completely, increase the heat to moderate and add the garlic.
-Stirring continuously over the moderate heat, the onion mixture will caramelize and darken.
+Stirring continuously over moderate heat, the onion mixture will caramelize and darken.
 Remove and set aside.